hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

         This feature is experimental and only tested for the 3D uniform electron gas.

-``post_pip_symmetric_propagation``
+``count_diagonal_occupations``
     type: boolean.

     Optional.
 Default: false.

-    If true, uses the symmetric version of the Bloch equation to propagate through temperature, otherwise the asymmetric form is used.

-``count_reweighted_particles``
-    type: boolean.

-    Optional.
-Default: true.

-    Only relevant for the grand canonical initialization procedure.
-If true, we attempt to keep better track of the number of walkers we are adding to the trial density matrix.
-Helpful for ensuring the initial population is closer to the desired value in the input.
+    When performing **grand_canonical_initialisation**, instead of accumulating
+    the number of walkers being added to the trace count the number of diagonal elements that are occupied.
+The original **grand_canonical_initialisation** would count the number of successful occupations which could lead to substantially more particles being added then the provided initial population.
 Generally only applicable when **initial_matrix** is set to 'hartree_fock'.

 .. _operators_table: